filecoin-project/specs/expected-consensus.md

 In practice, miners make use of tickets in two main places within a block:

 - A `Tickets` array — this stores new tickets generated using the ticket 1 block back and proves appropriate delay.
-It is from this array that miners will sample randomness to run leader election in `K` blocks.
+It is from this array that miners will sample randomness to run leader election in `K` rounds.
 We discuss generation in `Ticket generation`.
-- An `ElectionProof` — this stores the winning lottery ticket generated using the smallest ticket (from the `Tickets` array) in the parent `Tipset` `K` blocks back.
+- An `ElectionProof` — this stores the winning lottery ticket generated using the smallest ticket (from the `Tickets` array) in the parent `Tipset` `K` round back.
 It proves that the leader was elected in this round.
 We discuss generation in `Checking election results`.

-On expectation, The `Tickets` array will each contain a single ticket.
+On expectation, the `Tickets` array will contain a single ticket.
 We discuss the case in which it contains more than one below (see [Null Blocks](#null-blocks)).

 ```
 Lookback parameter and why tickets are stored in two different places in a block?